Mike Brodie: Life and work

 Michael Christopher Brodie was born in 1985 in Mesa, Arizona, the son of Frankie and Gary Brodie.
 His mother worked most of her life as a maid and caregiver, though is currently a cashier at Walgreens, while his father was in and out of prison Brodie's whole life.
 In 2000, the Brodie family moved to Pensacola, Florida where Brodie met his first girlfriend who introduced him to the punk rock music scene and the lifestyle therein.

-In 2003, while washing dishes at his home, Brodie witnessed a young couple huddled close together on a passing railroad freight car, intrigued by this, Brodie (then age 18) left home, eventually freighthopping across the US from 2004 to 2008.
+In 2003, while washing dishes at his home, Brodie witnessed a young couple huddled close together on a passing railroad freight car, intrigued by this, Brodie (then aged 18) left home, eventually freighthopping across the US from 2004 to 2008.
 He photographed his experiences including the people he encountered, largely train-hoppers, vagabonds, squatters and hobos.
 Initially he used a Polaroid SX-70 given to him by a friend.
 When Polaroid discontinued SX-70 film around 2005/2006 he swapped to a Nikon F3 and 35 mm film.

 His first cross-country trip brought him to Oakland, CA where he met Paul Schiek, founder of TBW Books.
 Schiek helped Brodie produce two bodies of work from this (latter) period: Tones of Dirt and Bone and A Period of Juvenile Prosperity.
 Although A Period of Juvenile Prosperity was published and exhibited first, the images in Tones of Dirt and Bone were produced earlier, when Brodie used Polaroid film, before he switched to the 35 mm format of A Period of Juvenile Prosperity.
 He has said that the "35mm format let me shoot more candidly and truly capture real moments, not staged portraits."